etcd-io/jetcd/README.md

 ## Running tests

-The project is to be tested against a three node `etcd` setup, which automatically launched via Testcontainers framework.
+The project is tested against a three node `etcd` setup started with the Launcher (above) :
-For more info and prerequisites visit [official website](https://www.testcontainers.org/) It should work on either macOS or Linux.

 ```sh
 $ mvn test